aymanosman/aymanosman.github.io/drafts/dont-wrap-your-logs/article.md

 ## What is the problem?

-The problem is the Logging API functions, such as `Logger.info` and `Logger.debug`, are not functions but macros, and, in this context, it matters in what file you call them.
+The problem is the Logging API functions, such as `Logger.info` and `Logger.debug`, are not functions but macros, and, in this context, it matters where you call them.

-Macros know what files they are called in, they have access to that information through the `__CALLER__` special form.
+Macros know in what files they are called, they have access to that information through the `__CALLER__` special form.
 In fact, that is exactly how `Logger` captures this information.

+By placing the `Logger.info` call in one place (and calling it in a function), you have inadvertently signaled to the logging system that all log events originate from that one location.

 ## What is the solution?